Agnieszka-21/namaste-django/README.md

 - [#50 Run manual tests on the deployed app](https://github.com/Agnieszka-21/namaste-django/issues/50)

 #### Story Points
 Each User Story was given a label that specifies the number of story points in order to measure/estimate in a predictive way how much time is needed for completing the User Stories as compared to one another.
-The simplest User Stories were given just 1 story point, the ones that needed a little more attention 2 story points, then 4 for the ones that required even more attention, and 8 for the most complex features and functionalities.
+The simplest User Stories were given just 1 story point, the ones that needed a little more attention 2 story points, then 4 points for the ones that required more time to be completed, and 8 for the most complex features and functionalities.

 Altogether, user stories completed in this project take up 74 story points.
 The user stories that have not been handled here (potential future features) have a total of 50 points, leading to 124 points being 100% of all points and 74 points (completed user stories) being 59%, so below 60% as recommended.